romene/Naturaily-netlify/_posts/2018-10-12-what-s-a-pwa-brief-guide-to-progressive-web-applications-in-2018.md

 As we’ve mentioned before, PWAs are essentially web apps that, with some help, behave like a native application.
 What does that mean?
 The development process for a PWA is quite similar as for a regular web application.

 Of course, there are some requirements that have to be met but, fear not, the Internet is full of online tools that will guide you, and make the PWA development simple.
-Judah Gabriel Himango in his blog post (BLOG LINK) has briefly explained the whole process of converting and publishing a web application as a PWA on 3 major platforms - iOS, Android and Windows.
-He mentioned a very interesting tool called PWABuilder(https://www.pwabuilder.com/) which can convert a web application into a PWA, give developers some tips on what’s missing in their app and even return ready to publish packages for major platforms.
+Judah Gabriel Himango in his [blog post](https://medium.freecodecamp.org/i-built-a-pwa-and-published-it-in-3-app-stores-heres-what-i-learned-7cb3f56daf9b){:rel=nofollow} has briefly explained the whole process of converting and publishing a web application as a PWA on 3 major platforms - iOS, Android and Windows.
+He mentioned a very interesting tool called [PWABuilder](https://www.pwabuilder.com/){:rel=nofollow} which can convert a web application into a PWA, give developers some tips on what’s missing in their app and even return ready to publish packages for major platforms.

 ### So… what do developers use?